mood-in-pixels/2180m/README.md

 # 2180 Mood-in-Pixels

 This application will track your daily mood with one click.
 It has been developed to allow users a overview of their weekly, monthly and yearly state of mind.
 Emotional states are represented by colour in this app.
-Each day users will log the choice that best represents their mood, which is then stored to a server.
+Each day users will log the choice that best represents their mood, which is then stored to a database.
 All entries are available for future review in the form of a personalized, unique spectrum, including both date and location of use.

 ## Getting Started